IABTechLab/uid2docs/README.md

 **Accountability:** Access requires members to abide by a code of conduct governed by an independent body.

-**Distributed Integration:** Multiple certified integration paths provide options for publishers and advertisers to generate UID2s.
+**Distributed Integration:** Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate UID2s.

 **Decentralized Storage:** Centralized location with PII-to-UID2 mapping has been eliminated to block malicious actors.